MewsSystems/gitbook-connector-api/use-cases/payment-automation/tokenized-credit-cards.md

-## Payment automation

-### Using Mews' integrated payment gateway for credit card payments
+## Using Mews' integrated payment gateway for credit card payments

 If your solution interacts with customers and the user interface involves the collection and storage of credit card details in a secure manner against the customer's profile in Mews, use [Add tokenized credit card](../operations/finance#add-tokenized-credit-card), and then [Charge credit card](../operations/finance#charge-credit-card) operations to take a payment.

 The former mimics the result of a user manually [adding a credit card](https://help.mews.com/en/articles/4245466-add-a-new-payment-card) in Mews.
 The latter mimics the result of a user [taking a card payment via the payment gateway](https://intercom.help/mews-systems/en/articles/4245460-take-a-payment) built into Mews.

 Read more about [PCI Compliance at Mews](https://help.mews.com/en/articles/4245459-pci-compliance).

+### Adding a tokenized credit card

 #### 1. Retrieve PublicKey